parisholley/wordpress-fantastic-elasticsearch/README.txt

 4. Wipe and re-index data is available if needed

 == Changelog ==

+= 1.1.7 =
+* Merged pull requests that added more hooks/filters (thanks to turcottedanny)

 = 1.1.6 =
 * Fixed search query not showing in title (thanks to eleshar for finding)